This website contains imagery which is only suitable for audiences 18+.

 Dermal Fillers

-For those who prefer a non-surgical approach to treating the dorsal hump, dermal fillers may be an option.
-These injectable treatments, such as hyaluronic acid or calcium hydroxylapatite, can be used to smooth out the appearance of a nasal bump by filling in the areas around the hump.
-This creates the illusion of a straighter, more even nasal bridge.
+For those who prefer a non-surgical approach to treating the dorsal hump, volumising treatments may be an option.
+These treatments can be used to help smooth out the appearance of a nasal bump by filling in the areas around the hump.

-It’s important to note that dermal fillers are a temporary solution, typically lasting between 6 to 18 months, depending on the type of filler used and your individual response to the treatment.
+It’s important to note that volumising treatments are temporary, typically lasting between 6 to 18 months, depending on the type of treatment used and your individual response to the treatment.
 You will need to undergo touch-up treatments to maintain your results over time.

-For those seeking a more permanent solution to their dorsal hump, rhinoplasty, or nose reshaping surgery, may be the best option.
-Rhinoplasty is a surgical procedure that aims to improve the appearance and/or function of the nose by altering its shape, size, and structure.
-When it comes to treating a dorsal hump, rhinoplasty can involve the removal of excess bone and cartilage, as well as the repositioning of nasal tissues to create a smoother, more balanced nasal bridge.
+For those seeking a more permanent change to their dorsal hump, rhinoplasty, or nose reshaping surgery, may be a suitable option.
+Rhinoplasty is a surgical procedure that aims to alter the appearance and/or function of the nose by changing its shape, size, and structure.
+When it comes to treating a dorsal hump, rhinoplasty can involve the removal of excess bone and cartilage, as well as the repositioning of nasal tissues to make the nasal bridge smoother and more balanced.

 Types of Rhinoplasty Procedures for Dorsal Hump